-The University of the Philippines complies with the conditions of good governance as set by National Budget Circular 542 issued by the Department of Budget of Management.
+The University of the Philippines complies with the conditions of good governance as set by Section 106 of the General Provisions of the FY 2019 General Appropriations Act (GAA) and Section 94 of the General Provisions of the FY 2020 General Appropriations Act (GAA).

-Available below are the information required of the university under the circular.
+Available below are the information required of the University under the said directive.

 I. Mandate, Vision, Mission and List of Officials

 A. Mandate and Functions